zouhair/NHLGames/README.md

 ### Game panel
 Here are 5 differents game panels that you will see while using NHLGames.
-  1. Dark Grey : Upcoming games
+  1. Dark Gray : Upcoming games
   2. Blue : Today's games
   3. Green : Pre game
   4. Red : In progress
-  5. Grey : Final games
+  5. Gray : Final games

   Note : 6th picture shows the possibility to add live score or final score to the panel.
 You can turn it on/off in Settings tab.